andrzejmizera/MEcGANs/README.md

 # Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks

-This repository contains the code, models, datasets, and results of the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks" submitted to the IEEE Geoscience and Remote Sensing Letters journal.
+This repository contains the code, models, datasets, and results of the manuscript titled "Cloud Removal from Satellite Imagery using Multispectral Edge-filtered Conditional Generative Adversarial Networks".

 # Datasets

 The datasets described in the manuscript, i.e. the edge-intensive, large, and small datasets, are made available <a href="">here</a>.

-# Code
+# Code & Installation

 The MEcGANs folder contains the implementation of our method.
 It extends the original McGANs method introduced in <a href="https://arxiv.org/abs/1710.04835">K. Enomoto et. al. Filmy Cloud Removal on Satellite Imagery with Multispectral Conditional Generative Adversarial Nets.
 In Proc.
 IEEE Conference on Computer Vision and Pattern Recognition Workshops (CVPRW), pp. 1533-1541, 2017.</a>

+To setup the Python environment for MEcGANs, please consult the 'Requirements' section of [McGANs readme](https://github.com/enomotokenji/mcgan-cvprw2017-chainer).

 To run MEcGANs on one of the datasets described in the manuscript, please follow the following steps.